by Janis / 0 comments - Orginally published:29th March 2019

 The shops on the Ponte Vecchio

-During the day the wooden shutters are flung open to us tourists selling jewellery and gifts, but of an evening, calm descends, and a pleasant evening stroll is the way to go.
+During the day, the wooden shutters are flung open to us tourists selling jewellery and gifts, but in the evening, calm descends, and a pleasant evening stroll is a way to go.

 My biggest regret whilst visiting Florence was that we didn’t get the chance to visit the Uffizi Gallery.